sumit298/Firebase-Live-Blog/README.md

 }
 ```

-You can get a bit more detailed if you'd like:
+You can get a bit more granular if you'd like:

 - `read` - Applies to both lists and documents.
   - `get` - When reading a single document.